Menu

 Exercise increased caution due to crime.

 There are no restrictions on travel for U.S. government employees in Quintana Roo state.
-However, personnel are advised to exercise increased situational awareness after dark in downtown areas of Cancun, Tulum, and Playa del Carmen, and to remain in well-lit pedestrian streets and tourist zones.
+Exercise increased caution after dark in Cancun, Playa del Carmen, and Tulum and remain in well-lit pedestrian streets and tourist zones.

 San Luis Potosi state – Exercise Increased Caution